mlgzackfly/mlgzackfly/README.md

 About Me
 ---
 Hi, my name is Marco
-I am currently studying Business Administration in Bussiness Computing at National Kaohsiung University of Science and Technology.
-Although I don't have any internship experience, I have been actively involved in various information communities and have gained valuable skills and knowledge through these experiences.
-I am a proactive team player and have excellent communication skills.
-I am excited about the opportunity to continue learning and growing as a developer, and I believe I would be a valuable asset to any team.
+I am currently studying Business Administration in Business Computing at National Kaohsiung University of Science and Technology.
+I have previously worked as a Flutter front-end engineer, where I honed my technical skills, including proficiency in programming languages such as Dart and knowledge of front-end development frameworks.

+In school projects, I have taken on important roles where I was responsible for programming, project management, and other tasks.
+These experiences have enabled me to work independently and collaboratively with others, and I am always eager to learn new things because I believe that learning leads to growth.

 Contact me
 ---